mucha-fauzy/user-management-crud-api/README.md

 ### Admin Get Users

 Send a GET request to `/v1/users` to retrieve the users data.
 Requires a valid JWT with admin role for authentication.
-You can use the following query parameters for filtering, sorting, and pagination:
+You can use the following query parameters for filtering and pagination:

 * name: Filter users by name (optional).
 * city: Filter users by city (optional).